opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 Add some filters
 ~~~~~~~~~~~~~~~~

-Like in the explore view, it's very interresting to have the dataset filters to narrow your search.
+Like in the explore view, it's very interresting to have dataset filters to narrow your search.
 Ods filters widget is called `ods-facets <http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsFacets>`_

 The simplest way is to display all facets :